cyrusneary/multi-agent-comms/README.md

 # Multiagent Systems that are Robust to Communication Loss

+This repository contains the code to run the numerical experiments from the [paper](https://arxiv.org/pdf/2201.06619.pdf): *Planning Not to Talk: Multiagent Systems that are Robust to Communication Loss*.

+## Running the numerical experiments
-To run the two-agent navigation experiment from the paper, run
+To run the two-agent navigation experiment from the paper, execute
 >python examples/ma_gridworld_total_corr_add_end_state.py

-and to run the three-agent navigation experiment from the supplementary material, run
+and to run the three-agent navigation experiment from the supplementary material, execute

 >python examples/run_three_agent_gridworld_add_end_state.py